Program overview

 Career Options

-Graduates of the 911 & Emergency Services Communications program can pursue a variety of career options in Canada, including:
+Graduates of the 911 & Emergency Services Communications program can pursue a variety of career paths in Canada, including:

-• Emergency Communications Operator/Dispatcher: Responsible for receiving and dispatching emergency calls, coordinating responses from police, fire, and medical services.
+• Emergency Communications Operator/Dispatcher: Responsible for receiving and dispatching emergency calls to appropriate services.

-• Police Dispatcher: Works within law enforcement agencies to manage communication between officers and the public, ensuring timely responses to incidents.
+• Police Dispatcher: Coordinates communication between police officers and the public, ensuring timely responses to incidents.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.